-The First-Time Buyer process in Bristol can be stressful for many who are new to buying homes, but it doesn’t have to be that way.
-To help you make the most of any future house viewings you undertake, we’ve compiled a list of nine questions to ask when buying a house as a First-Time Buyer in Bristol or a Home Mover in Bristol.
+The first time Buyer process in Bristol can be stressful for many who are new to buying homes, but it does not have to be that way.
+To help you make the most of any future house viewing you undertake, we have compiled a list of nine questions to ask when buying a house as a first time buyer in Bristol or as a home mover in Bristol.

-For expert Mortgage Advice regarding the process or to get the ball rolling on a mortgage of your own, book your free mortgage appointment today to talk to a mortgage advisor in Bristol.
+For expert mortgage advice in Bristol on the process or to get the ball rolling on a mortgage of your own, book your free mortgage appointment today to talk to a mortgage advisor in Bristol.

-If you are able to find out roughly how many people have viewed or enquired about the house in question, you’ll be able to more accurately gauge how much ’thinking’ time you have before you need to make a final decision.
+If you can find out roughly how many people have viewed or enquired about the house in question, you will be able to more accurately gauge how much ’thinking’ time you have before you need to make a final decision.
 You must be ready to act quickly, especially if the property is popular among viewers, as someone could easily take it from under your nose and leave you looking for another property again.

-A “Property Chain” is where, for example, the property you’re in line to purchase cannot be sold until the person currently living in it has moved into a property that they like, and so on.
-Sometimes there can be a large group of people all waiting on another person in front of them to move, so that their process can be underway.
-Whether or not the property you are looking at purchasing is part of a “chain” can have large impact on the process.
+A “Property Chain” is where, for example, the property you’re in line to purchase cannot be sold until the person living in it has moved into a property they like, and so on.
+Sometimes there can be a large group of people waiting on another person in front of them to move so that their process can be underway.
+Whether the property you want to buy is part of a “chain” will have a massive impact on the process.

-If you’re buying a used property, as opposed to a new build property, then you might find the previous owner is leaving behind various items or pieces of furniture.
-We often hear about things like white goods (like kitchen and washroom appliances) or even garden sheds being left.
+If you buy a used property, unlike a new build, then you may find that the previous owner leaves behind various items or furniture.
+We often hear about things like white goods (such as kitchen and bathroom appliances) or even garden sheds.

-When moving into an area that you’re particularly unfamiliar with, it’s worth enquiring to see what the neighbours are like, as neighbours can sometimes make or break your experience of living in your home.
-If instead you opt to move to a new home development site, you and your neighbours will be the ones creating the community, something that can also present a risk.
+When you move to an area you are particularly unfamiliar with, it is worth asking what neighbors are like, as neighbors can sometimes make or break your experience of living in your home.
+If you choose to move to a new home development site, you and your neighbors will be the ones who create the community.

 It is important to do your research and ask the right questions because the cost of running a property may vary from house to house.
-Make sure you take the time to find out how much the Council Tax is, along with with the average amount required to spend on utilities.
+Make sure you take the time to find out how much the Council Tax is, along with the average amount required to spend on utilities.

-This can be achieved by asking the seller or doing your own research online.
-Finding out this information can help you figure out your budget for the property, prior to making an offer.
+This can be achieved by asking the seller or doing your own online research.
+Finding this information can help you understand your property budget before making an offer.

-If you like to partake in relaxing in the garden on summer evenings or reading books in natural light, the direction the house faces can be a huge factor in where you choose to live.
-However, you’ll often find yourself paying a higher price for a south-facing garden, as they receive the most sunlight throughout the daytime.
+If you like to relax in the garden on summer nights or read books in natural light, the direction facing the house can be a huge factor in where you live.
+However, in some areas, you will often pay a higher price for a south-facing garden, as they receive the most sunlight throughout the day during summer.

-Once again, this is something that can have an impact on your budget for a place.
-Therefore, some helpful things to enquire out about are:
+Again, this can affect your budget for a place.
+Therefore, some useful things to ask about are:

-Negotiation is a common part of the process of buying a home, people do this all the time.
-Therefore, find out how to approach making an offer, especially if you’re nervous about doing such.
-A trusted Mortgage Broker in Bristol will be able to help you prepare for this.
-Then, if you’d like to buy the home, you’re ready to do so.
+Negotiation on a property price is a common part of the process when buying a home, people do this all the time.
+Therefore, find out how to approach making an offer, especially if you are nervous about doing such, trusted Mortgage Broker in Bristol like us will be able to help you prepare for this.
+Then, if you’d like to buy the home, you’re ready.

-It is also worth speaking to the seller or estate agent to determine what offers will be considered too low or too high.
-Find out if any recent offers on that property have been made and rejected.
+We also recommend that it is worth talking to the seller or real estate agent to determine which offers are considered too low or too high.
+Find out if recent offers have been made and rejected on this property.